← All posts

 9. What if you’re chasing the last drop of cache hit rate?

-“Whoever finishes first is served first” has a side effect: across two runs of the same batch, the results can land in the history in a different order.
-But prompt-cache hits depend on the prefix being byte-for-byte stable — change the arrangement of results and you’ve punched a hole in your own cache prefix.
+Whoever finishes first is served first has a side effect.
+Across two runs of the same batch, the results can land in the history in a different order.
+Prompt-cache hits depend on the prefix being byte-for-byte stable, so a change in the arrangement of results punches a hole in your own cache prefix.

 10. What if you don’t cap concurrency at all?